The ParentChild+ program, which is part of a nationwide initiative began in 1965 to prepare children for success in school.

 - Strengthen caregiver-child attachment in order to foster family resilience.

-The Parent-Child Home Program coordinator is a community-based Licensed Clinical Social Worker, which is an added value to the program.
-Our social worker offers the Ages & Stages Developmental screening twice a year to each family and acts as a referral source, as needed, for support services offered by CHP and other area agencies.
+The ParentChild+ program coordinator is a community-based Licensed Clinical Social Worker, which is an added value to the program.
+Our social worker offers the Ages & Stages developmental screening twice a year to each family and acts as a referral source, as needed, for support services offered by CHP and other area agencies.

-The program has been operating in Central and Northern Berkshires for the past 20 years and it was our pleasure in 2015 to bring it to our South County families.
-The program is based at CHP Family Services with generous grants from Berkshire United Way and Berkshire Taconic Community Foundation.
+The program has been operating in Central and Northern Berkshire County for the past 25 years.
+In 2015 it was CHP’s pleasure to expand it to South County.
+The program is based at CHP Family Services with generous grants from Berkshire United Way, Department of Early Education and Care, and Berkshire Taconic Community Foundation.

 Cynthia Segui, LICSW